 An effort was also made to understand the decision making process that led to the selection of the site and how environmental and social issues were factored into the selection process.
-Discussions with the respective Zone and Division office of JUSNL revealed that a number of available plots of land belonging to the government were proposed by the Land Revenue Department and the decision towards confirmation of the site was made based on the following technical, environmental and social considerations:
+Discussions with the respective Zone and Division of JUSNL revealed that a number of available plots of land belonging to the government were proposed by the Land Revenue Department and the decision towards confirmation of the site was made based on the following technical, environmental and social considerations:

-- The site had good road access;

-- The site did not comprise of prime agricultural land and did not have any residential premises within it; and

-- There were no settlements within the site.
+- A total of more than 8 acres of land was available; - The site had good road access; - The site did not comprise of prime agricultural land and did not have any residential premises within it; - There were no major settlements in the immediate vicinity.

-As per the ESMF, an initial environmental and social examination (IESE) was conducted to determine whether or not there would be key environmental and social impacts from the construction and operation of Narayanpur GSS at the allocated site.
+As per the ESMF, an initial environmental and social examination (IESE) was conducted to determine whether or not there would be key environmental and social impacts from the construction and operation of Sarath GSS at the allocated site.
 The results of the IESE has been recorded in an Environmental and Social Impact Identification Matrix presented in the IA Section (Chapter 6) and was used as a tool for scoping the ESIA to identify potential environmental and social issues of concern.
 The IESE also helped in determining the requirement for other specialized studies e.g. Resettlement Plan, Biodiversity Action Plan and Tribal People Plan.